 All companies know that business success correlates with how well a company satisfies its customers' needs.
 The success of Amazon, Apple and Tesla are often described as the organisation's ability to understand peoples' motivation, goals and desires.
 However, even though everyone is aware of the relationship between customer insights and long-term prosperity, a surprising number of companies don't know their customers.

-In the pursuit of clarity, and more in-depth understanding of potential buyers, too many companies rely on segmentation alone.
-Grouping customers and prospects based on factors such as company size, turnover and industry will only give you a vague idea of the customer’s needs.
+In the pursuit of clarity and a more in-depth understanding of potential buyers, too many companies rely on segmentation alone.
+Grouping customers and prospects based on factors such as company size, turnover and industry will only give you a vague idea of the customer's needs.
 Others seem to think they can discover market needs just by creating ambiguous personas and assign them with names, families and professions.
-However, these usually lack a solid foundation and therefore becomes so diffuse that no one really can relate to them.
+However, these usually lack a solid foundation and therefore, becomes so diffuse that no one really can relate to them.

 A century of changing behaviours

 Although it is hard to determine which era has contributed to the most significant innovations, there is no doubt that the car, television and the internet have had a substantial impact on human behaviour.
 Since the beginning of the 1900s, we have embraced several innovations in our everyday lives.
 Let's take a closer look at how these have shaped our behaviours, needs and desires.

 In September, this year, Google will celebrate its 20th anniversary.
 During its existence, the search engine has changed the way we think, talk, and interact.
 It has become our primary source of knowledge.
 Whenever we need information, the answer can be found within a few seconds.
 When we arrive at the holiday destination, many of us have already experienced the environment through Google Earth.
 When we visit the hospital, most of us already have an idea about the disease based on having googled the symptoms.